guziy/pylibrmn/README.md

 ```

-Moreover it is possible to get some information about the variables even without reading the data into
+Moreover, it is possible to get some information about the variables even without reading the data into
-memory, which makes it a perfect for use with dask.
+memory, which makes it a perfect candidate for use with dask.

 ```python
 # This example reads precipitation variable metadata without actually reading of the precipitation data